Omer0191/dmr_analysis/docs/source/content/demo1.rst

     #path of input chromatin segment folder
     #such as combined chromatin segment from six human cell lines generated from Encode project https://genome.ucsc.edu/cgi-bin/hgFileUi?db=hg19&g=wgEncodeAwgSegmentation
-    #-- where each predicted chromatin type (e.g., TSS, Enhancers) is listed in a bed formated file and the file name indicate the predicted chromatin type.
+    #-- where each predicted chromatin type (e.g., TSS, Enhancers) is listed in a bed formatted file and the file name indicate the predicted chromatin type.
     in_chromSegment_folder='../../final_demo_data/chromSegment/hg19/'

     #output data folder